How to roll over a 403(b) to an IRA

 When it comes to rolling over your 403(b) to an IRA, there are two transfer methods: direct and indirect transfers.
 In some cases, clients may not have a choice in transfer method as it is dependent upon the employer the 403(b) is coming from and the financial platform it is going to.

-Potential penalties for an indirect transfer of a 403(b) to an IRA
+Are there potential penalties for an indirect transfer of a 403(b) to an IRA?

 In certain situations, penalties and income taxes may apply when rolling over your 403(b) to an IRA.